 What does Wonder Woman have to do with Jane Austen?
 Nothing, as far as I am aware, but that was kind of the point when I wrote the following short story for Bad Austen a couple of years ago.
 Published by Adams Media, the book is an eclectic anthology of stories (some tasteful, some not so much) written in parody of Jane Austen’s style, themes, language, and characters.
-(You can read my other contribution – Miss Dashwood Gets Down and Dirty – here at Austen Authors too)
+(My other contribution is Miss Dashwood Gets Down and Dirty here.)

 I used the opening pages of Northanger Abbey as my inspiration for Woman of Wonder, specifically Austen’s explanation of how the unlikely Catherine Morland had no choice but to become the heroine destiny had decreed.
 Then I let the silly side of my imagination go from there.